By Pastor Mike Taylor – http://pastormiketaylor.blogspot.com/

 10 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.

-This is Pastor Mike Taylor, praying God’s Salvation in your life.
-If there is anything I can help you with, pray with you about, counsel you with, or just a listening ear, drop me a line at [email protected], God bless you all ,
+This is Pastor Mike Taylor, proclaiming the grace of God through Jesus Christ our Lord.
+If you need prayer, counseling, or just a listening ear, email me at [email protected], God bless you all